Creature Features

-Creature Features is a generic title for a genre of horror TV format shows broadcast on local American television stations throughout the 1960s, 1970s, and 1980s.
+Creature Features is a program of horror shows broadcast on local American television stations throughout the 1960s, 1970s, and 1980s.
 The movies broadcast on these shows were generally classic and cult horror movies of the 1930s to 1950s, the horror and science-fiction films of the 1950s, British horror films of the 1960s, and the Japanese kaiju "giant monster" movies of the 1950s to 1970s.

 Screen Gems

 In October 1957, Screen Gems released a bundle of old Universal horror movies to syndicated television, naming the collection "Shock!".
 They encouraged the use of hosts for the broadcasts.
 This is why many of the early programs were called "Shock Theater".
 Viewers loved the package, as well as the concept, and ratings soared.
 A "Son of Shock!" package was released in 1958.